Akshar-Patel/prodelp-android-app/README.md

 ### An Android app for creating a routine consisting of activities that we do throughout the day.
 At the end of the day, we review the activities and see how many of them we have completed.

-* Technologies: Java, XML, SQLite, Content Providers, Loader, Notifications
+* Technologies: Java, XML, SQLite
+* Platform Features: Content Provider, Loader, Notification, Shared Preferences
 * Tools and OS : Android Studio, Ubuntu
 * Platform: Android 4.0+
 * Modules: Routines, Goals, Review, Progress